maex0/CanteenDashboard/README.md

 Welcome to _SoftwareQualityWithCats_, a project that was developed in the second semester of my Masters's degree at the [TH Rosenheim](https://www.th-rosenheim.de) in the module **Software Quality Assurance**.

+A detailed description of the architecture and structure of this project can be found in the [wiki](https://github.com/maex0/SoftwareQualityWithCats/wiki).

 The Cat API [https://thecatapi.com](https://thecatapi.com) will be used for this project.